robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 ### Export the Certificates from IPA

-Moreover, even if is not strictly necessary, to avoid the browser warning due to the `unknown CA`, it is recommended to add the *ipa CA* to the `system trusted CA`.
+Moreover, even if is not strictly necessary, to avoid the browser warning due to the `unknown CA`, it is recommended to add the *IPA CA* to the `system trusted CA`.

-Export the certificates from the *ipa* VM:
+Export the certificates from the *IPA* VM:

 ```
-scp root@ipa01.virtualorfeo.it:/etc/ipa/ca.crt /tmp/freeipa-virtorfeo.crt
+scp root@ipa01.virtualorfeo.it:/etc/IPA/ca.crt /tmp/freeipa-virtorfeo.crt
 ```

 then move it to the list of `ca-trusted` sources: